j-holub/Node-MPV/readme.md

 ## Discalimer

-This module is still in development (Version **0.9.0** at the moment) and was not yet published to the official NPM repository.
+This module is still in development (Version **0.9.1** at the moment) and was not yet published to the official NPM repository.

-Both audio and video playback is possible, but I don't claim that the **API** is complete.

-The **API** offers free command input to **mpv**'s Json IPC protoctol and allows methods for easily adjusting arbitrary *properties* provided by the **mpv API**.
-With that any command can executed.

 ## Usage